 Those may be subject lines with questions or the ones that are pretty controversial.

-Nowadays, when some women still fight for their rights and equality, against to others who want to be feminine ladies and think that men are always right, you might use such provocative subject lines to improve your open rate.
+Nowadays, when some women still fight for their rights and equality, against to others think that men are always right, you might use such provocative subject lines to improve your open rate.
 Please, be advised that it’s very risky.
 You need to be very polite and tolerate.
 Make sure you do not offend anyone with your content.

 When’s the last time I what?
 That’s pretty interesting to find out what they are talking about.
 And who knows, maybe they need my opinion for their survey?
 I guess many of us would like to help these funny guys with the polls.

 This email subject line is not provocative, but rather funny and evokes curiosity.